Applying for ATP funds

-The ATP is divided into three competitive funding opportunities – a statewide competition for all communities, which chose projects first; a competition for only small cities and rural regions, and a competition for large urban regions.
+The ATP is divided into three competitive funding opportunities – a statewide competition for all communities, which chooses projects first; a competition for only small cities and rural regions, and a competition for large urban regions.

-- Statewide competition – 50% of funding went to projects in any size community to be competitively awarded by the California Transportation Commission on a statewide basis.
-At least 25% required to benefit disadvantaged communities.
+- Statewide competition – 50% of funding goes to projects in any size community to be competitively awarded by the California Transportation Commission on a statewide basis.
+At least 25% is required to benefit disadvantaged communities.
 In Cycle 1 (2014), at least 40% was required to be awarded to Safe Routes to School projects but there is no set-aside in later cycles.